RenderKit/embree/doc/src/api.md

 - Intel® Data Center GPU Flex Series and Intel® Data Center GPU Max Series are currently not supported.

+- Compilation with build configuration "debug" is currently not working on Windows.

 Upgrading from Embree 3 to Embree 4
 ===================================